statechannels/go-nitro/docs/protocol-tutorial/0080-defunding-a-channel.md

 !!! info

-    There is a convenience method `oncludeAndTransferAllAssets` which combines concluding with transferring for every asset --  batching them to save gas.
+    There is a convenience method `concludeAndTransferAllAssets` which combines concluding with transferring for every asset --  batching them to save gas.

 ### Tracking on-chain storage